HelloSpore

 Using a validated short-term in vitro colonic fermentation model, this study assessed the prebiotic potential of whole mushroom powders including lion's mane, reishi, and cordyceps, comparing them to inulin as a positive control.
 All tested mushroom powders stimulated the production of short-chain fatty acids—particularly butyrate—and selectively increased populations of health-associated bacteria including Bifidobacterium and Lactobacillus, with mycelium-containing powders showing the strongest activity.
 The findings provide mechanistic evidence supporting functional mushrooms' role in gut microbiome modulation and digestive health.

-19.Clinical ResearchOpen Access
+24.Clinical ResearchOpen Access Good evidenceSupportive

 Davis, A. K., Barrett, F. S., May, D. G., Cosimano, M. P., Sepeda, N. D., Johnson, M. W., Finan, P. H., & Griffiths, R. R. (2021).
 Effects of psilocybin-assisted therapy on major depressive disorder: A randomized clinical trial.
 JAMA Psychiatry, 78(5), 481–489.